visualpython/visualpython/README.md

 ```
 visualpy install
 ```
-NOTE : If you need to use a specific version of the pip, specify the version like the following. <br>
+NOTE : If you are using multiple versions of Python, specify the pip version as 3 like the following. <br>
-For example, for pip3:
 ```
 visualpy install --pip3
 ```